Aug 29

 Sustainability Performance

-Fired using ‘forest compensated gas,’ these bricks have a lower embodied carbon compared to traditional bricks, making them a sustainable choice for sustainable projects.
+Fired using ‘forest compensated gas,’ these bricks have a lower embodied carbon compared to traditional bricks, making them an interesting alternative.

 Advantages and Use Cases

 WasteBasedBricks are ideal for urban construction projects where the reduction of carbon emissions is a priority.
-Their innovative use of waste materials also makes them suitable for modern and sustainable architecture projects.
+Their innovative use of waste materials also makes them suitable for modern architecture projects.

 Discover WasteBasedBricks on the 2050 Materials Platform.